A 6 hour Bangkok layover need not be such a burden if you plan ahead and find out what there is to do near Bangkok Airport?

-Well you can make good use of the time and get out of the airport to go stretch your legs as I will describe to you.
+Well, for one thing, you can make good use of the time and get out of the airport to go stretch your legs, as I will describe to you.

-On a recent flight from Shanghai to Sydney via Bangkok, my arrival time was to be 12:40pm at Bangkok Airport and my connecting flight to Sydney did not leave until 6:40pm.
+On a recent flight from Shanghai to Sydney via Bangkok, my arrival time was to be 12:40 pm at Bangkok Airport and the connecting flight to Sydney did not leave until 6:40 pm.